NicDom/better-coding/README.md

 </details>

-Once installed just clone the repository and open `better-coding.ahk` with AutoHotKey.
-Alternatively, you can also just copy the content of the files (`better-coding.ahk` and all files in utils) in one file and run this file with AutoHotKey.
+Once installed just clone the repository and open `better_coding.ahk` with AutoHotKey.
+Alternatively, you can also just copy the content of the files (`better_coding.ahk` and all files in utils) in one file and run this file with AutoHotKey.

 <details open>